 As per the current norm, if a loan is overdue during the last 90 days, it will be categorized as a Non-Performing Asset (NPA).
 A loan whose interest and / or installment of principal have remained ‘overdue due’ for a period of 90 days is thus considered as NPA.
 Overdue is a situation where the loan is not paid by the due date fixed by the bank.

 From the banks’ health point of view, higher the NPA, lower will be its health.
 Attempt to strengthen a bank is mainly concentrated on NPA management.

 How assets are classified?

 Assets of a bank are classified in terms of its repayment status.
-Standard assets, substandard assets, doubtful assets and loss assets are classifications of asset quality.
+Standard assets, Non-Performing Assets, Substandard assets, Doubtful assets and Loss assets are the classifications of asset quality.